learnk8s/learnk8s.io/src/custom-authentication/content.md

 By now, you should also have noticed the advantages of using an external centralised user management system, such as an LDAP directory:

 - Users can use the same credentials for multiple applications and services
-- All applications and services has access to the same set of user information
+- All applications and services have access to the same set of user information
 - Updating a password or another piece of information makes it immediately applicable to all applications and services
 - All user information is managed only once at a central place and there's no need to keep multiple data sets in sync